automl/jahs_bench_201/README.md

 ## Benchmark data

-Information and instructions for downloading the performance dataset used to train our surrogate models can be found [in our documentation](https://automl.github.io/jahs_bench_201/download_dataset).
+We provide [documentation for the performance dataset](https://automl.github.io/jahs_bench_201/download_dataset) used to train our surrogate models and [further information on our surrogate models](https://automl.github.io/jahs_bench_201/download_surrogate).

-Information and instructions for downloading our trained surrogate models can also be found [in our documentation](https://automl.github.io/jahs_bench_201/download_surrogate).

 ## Experiments and Evaluation Protocol